CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 ReactDOM.render(<SmartGreeting />, document.getElementById('root'))
 ```

 **Exercice 5**: Time to practice!
 Reproduce the code above and make sure the greeting message is updated as you type your name in the input field.

+## State recap

+- To identify what is a state, ask yourself what can change in a component.
+- Initialize the state of a component in the constructor function.
+You can use props to initialize the state.
+- You can read from the state using `this.state.something`.
+- You can update the state using the React function `this.setState`.
+Do **NOT** update a state using `this.state.something = 'value'` as it will not trigger to re-render the component.

 **TODO: review the exercices below**
 > **Exercise:**